Double-Bee-24/4.Nest-js/README.md

 Or you can look into these scripts and perform the logic manually.
 Other script might be useful in case if you want to execute your app on Amazon EC2 instance.

+### 4. Useful services

+You can access the following services:

+- Grafana: http://localhost:3000 - check the metrics dashboards
+- Swagger: http://localhost/swagger/# - check the API documentation

+> **Note:** Assumed that the app is running on 'localhost', you can change it in the .env file and run in your way